nin9s/elk-hole/README.md

-#### a huge "thank you" to [skaldenhoven](https://github.com/skaldenhoven) who contributed quiet some nice details to the configuration and parsing logic as well as troubleshooting and testing!
+credits to [skaldenhoven](https://github.com/skaldenhoven) who contributed quiet some nice details to the configuration and parsing logic as well as troubleshooting and testing!